USS America (CV-66)

-USS America (CVA/CV-66) was one of three Kitty Hawk-class supercarriers built for the United States Navy in the 1960s.
-Commissioned in 1965, she spent most of her career in the Atlantic and Mediterranean, but did make three Pacific deployments serving in the Vietnam War.
+USS America (hull number CVA/CV-66) was one of three Kitty Hawk-class supercarriers built for the United States Navy in the 1960s.
+Commissioned in 1965, she spent most of her career operating in the Atlantic Ocean and the Mediterranean Sea, but did make three Pacific Ocean deployments serving in the Vietnam War.
 She also served in the Persian Gulf War's operations Desert Shield and Desert Storm.

 America was the first large aircraft carrier since Operation Crossroads in 1946 to be expended in weapons tests.
-In 2005, she was scuttled southeast of Cape Hatteras, after four weeks of tests, despite a large protest of former crew-members who wanted to see her instituted as a memorial museum.
-She was the largest warship ever to be sunk.
+In 2005, she was scuttled southeast of Cape Hatteras, after four weeks of tests, despite a large protest of former crew members who wanted to see her instituted as a memorial museum.
+She was the largest warship ever sunk.

 Construction and shakedown

 Originally ordered as an Enterprise-class nuclear carrier, the ballooning costs of Enterprise during construction caused the cancellation of the nuclear CVAN-66 and her reordering as a conventionally powered Kitty Hawk-class carrier.
-She was laid down on 1 January 1961 at Newport News, Virginia, by the Newport News Shipbuilding and Dry Dock Corp.; launched on 1 February 1964, sponsored by Mrs. Catherine McDonald, wife of Admiral David L. McDonald, the Chief of Naval Operations; and commissioned at the Norfolk Naval Shipyard on 23 January 1965, Captain Lawrence Heyworth Jr., in command.
+She was laid down on 1 January 1961 at Newport News, Virginia, by the Newport News Shipbuilding and Dry Dock Corp..
+The aircraft carrier was launched on 1 February 1964, sponsored by Mrs. Catherine McDonald, the wife of Admiral David L. McDonald, the Chief of Naval Operations.
+America was commissioned at the Norfolk Naval Shipyard on 23 January 1965, Captain Lawrence Heyworth Jr., in command.

 After fitting out there until 15 March 1965, America remained in Hampton Roads for operations off the Virginia Capes until getting underway on 25 March.
-She conducted her first catapult launch on 5 April 1965, with Commander Kenneth B. Austin, the carrier's executive officer, piloting a Douglas A-4C Skyhawk.
-Proceeding thence to the Caribbean, the carrier conducted shakedown training and concluded it at Guantánamo Bay on 23 June.

-Entering the Norfolk shipyard for post-shakedown availability on 10 July, she remained there until 21 August.
-She next operated locally through late August and then proceeded to the operating areas off the Virginia Capes and to Bermuda, arriving back at Norfolk on 9 September.
+She conducted her first catapult launch on 5 April.
+The ship then proceeded to the Caribbean Sea where she conducted shakedown training and concluded it at Guantánamo Bay on 23 June.
+The ship returned to Norfolk on 10 July and remained there until 21 August.
+America next operated locally through late August, operating off the Virginia Capes and Bermuda, arriving back at Norfolk on 9 September.
 On 25 September, Rear Admiral J. O. Cobb broke his flag as Commander, Carrier Division 2 (CarDiv 2).